GLOBAL MARKETS-Stocks, dollar rise as investors turn eyes to Fed

 * Fed expected to unveil balance sheet trim this week

-* Dollar up against the yen (Updates with U.S. markets closing levels)
+* Dollar up against the yen (Updates with U.S. oil price settlement)

 By Caroline Valetkevitch

-NEW YORK, Sept 18 (Reuters) - An index of world stocks hit a record high on Monday and the dollar rose to a more-than seven-week peak against the yen as investors awaited clues from the U.S. Federal Reserve on the timing of further rate hikes, while tensions over North Korea eased.
+NEW YORK, Sept 18 (Reuters) - A world stock index was up slightly on Monday and the dollar rose to a more-than seven-week peak against the yen as investors awaited clues from the U.S. Federal Reserve on the timing of further rate hikes and tensions over North Korea eased.

-On Wall Street, the Dow had a record close for the fifth session in a row while the S&P set a closing record for the second consecutive session, led by gains in financial shares.
-Rising U.S. Treasury yields boosted financial stocks, with higher interest rates expected to boost bank profits.
+The S&P 500 was nearly flat, cutting early gains following a decline in tech shares.
+MSCI’s index of world stocks < .MIWD00000PUS> was up 0.1 percent after earlier touching an intraday record high.

 A relatively quiet North Korea and U.S. Secretary of State Rex Tillerson’s comments on a “peaceful solution” over the weekend eased some concerns for investors.